zonneplan/laravel-module-loader/README.md

 ];
 ```

+#### Registering routes:
+All modules will by default try to load all route files in the `Routes` folder.
+Any of the following files will be auto loaded:

+`routes.php` `api.php` `web.php`

 ## Requirements

-This package requires at least Laravel 5.8 or higher, PHP 7.2 or higher
+This package requires at least Laravel 6 or higher, PHP 7.2 or higher

 ## Installation